YangPiCui/ErgonomicVerticalKeyboard/EVKVersions/README.md

 * Fillet the palm grip

 ## [EVK_v0.1.0](EVK_v0.1.0)
-One-piece design.
-90 keys.
-Integrated handrest
-* Add palm grip and thumb rest
-* Add more keys
+I opted for a one-piece design with 90 keys.
+This simplifies the electronics, and uses all of the pins on the Teensy 2.0.
 * Improve layout and ergonomics
 * Deploy full-sized keycaps

 ## [EVK_v0.0](EVK_v0.0)
-Split design.
-Based on the Dactyl Keyboard with Teensy 2.0.
+This is the first working prototype.
+It uses a split design.
+The firmware is based on the Dactyl Keyboard running on Teensy 2.0.